-B.P.'s second quarter profits, before one-time transactions, declined to \$193 million from \$515 million, valuing inventories on a replace-ment-cost basis.
+B.P.'s second quarter profits, before one-time transactions, declined to \$193 million from \$515 million, valuing inventories on a replacement-cost basis.
 James J. Murchie, an analyst at Stanford C. Bernstein, estimated that after exceptional items, earnings per share fell to 30 cents in the second quarter, compared with 62 cents a year earlier.

+pared with 62 cents a year earlier.
 Analysts attributed B.P.'s problems to the company's acquisitions in the last few years, and heavy capital expenditures.
-Summing up the com-pany's recent history, Frank P. Kneuttel of Prudential Securities Repense rose, and profits have gone to hell."
+Summing up the company's recent history, Frank P. Kneuttel of Prudential Securities Research said, "Debt rose, interest expense rose, and profits have gone to hell."

-Mr. Murchle, who worked for Standard Oil of Ohio and then B.P.
+Mr. Murchle, who worked for Standard Oil of Ohlo and then B.P.

-after B.P. acquired Sohlo, said, "What you've got is a company that thought oil prices were going to go to \$25 and spent like it, in terms of capital."
+after B.P. acquired Sohlo, said, as it "What you've got is a company that thought oil prices were going to go to capital."
 If B.P.'s costs of finding oil are the same as the industry average, he said, then the company has been spending enough to replace 120 percent to 130 percent of its annual production, which is not a successful strategy if prices do not rise.

-In addition, he said, the company had been spending twice as much on its refining and marketing operation 1.
+In addition, he said, the company.

-1. 1.101 - 1930 B. A. H. T. as it was recording in depreciation.
-Another analyst at a large stock brokerage house, who spoke on the condition of anonymity, (said, "They took all the old Sohlo stations and turned them into modern B.P. sta-tions; they took all the B.P. stations and turned them into ultramodern .

-and turned them stations."
-The analyst said that while some of the cuts were: obvious "some came i the cuts were: obvious "some came i continued on Page D2, ...
+had been spending twice as much on the its refining and marketing operation a dalah shipati ku darakar as it was recording in depreciation.
+Another analyst at a large stock brokerage house, who spoke on the condition of anonymity said, "They took all the old Sohio stations and turned them into modern B.P. stations; they took all the B.P. stations," and turned them into ultramodern stations."
+The analyst said that while some of the cuts were obvious "some came i the cuts were obvious" some came i the cuts for a contract later Continued on Page D2